3270io/3270Connect/docs/index.md

 Once you've mastered the basics, you can dive into more advanced features:

-- [API Mode](advanced-features.md): Discover how to run 3270Connect as an API server for advanced automation.
+- [API Mode](advanced-features.md): Discover how to run 3270Connect as an API server for advanced automation and load performance testing.

 ## Conclusion